RadekRo/til/python/replacing-single-if-without-else-statement.md

 # replacing single if without else statement

-Consider situation where you want you program to do something only if something else will take place but you don't have any else statement.
+Consider situation where you want your program to do something only if something else will take place but you don't have any else statement.
 ```
 a = 2
 b = 3